 3) The anesthesia provider matters.
 I have blogged previously that I believe experience matters in the care of your child.
 An experienced surgeon is, I strongly believe, better able to give your child the care he/ she needs for the best possible outcome.
 The literature also strongly supports that the anesthesia team matters to the safety of your child.
 A busy children’s hospital is a safer place for surgery than the anesthesia provided by those who only occasionally take care of kids.
 One study showed a risk of 7 complications/ 1000 surgeries for an anesthesia team that performed less than 100 surgeries a year compared to 1.3 complications/ 1000 surgeries for teams that performed more than 200 surgeries/ year.

 The FDA recently provided some thoughts.
-The link to the entire statement is provided HERE.
-The first two paragraphs are key:
+The link to the entire statement is provided

 The U.S. Food and Drug Administration (FDA) is warning that repeated or lengthy use of general anesthetic and sedation drugs during surgeries or procedures in children younger than 3 years or in pregnant women during their third trimester may affect the development of children’s brains.